jordandarlington/git-hooks/README.md

 ---

+## Introduction

+This repo contains a collection of git hooks that can be used to automate certain tasks when working with git.

 ## Set up

 Remove the file extension from the chosen hook and copy it to the `.git/hooks` directory of your project.